txd866/machineLearningInvestigations/depthMap/README.md

 1. Training is on the collision point in 3-space.
 It might be better to train on direction (normalized vector).

 2. Overfitting seems unlikely but could be a problem and should be checked.
 There are approximately 5000 depth maps and therefore approximately 2.5e7 velocities.
 Each loop trains on 1000 random samples and tests on 1000 random samples.
-So with several thousand loops their will be some test elements that were in the training set.
+So with several thousand loops there will be some overlap between training and test sets.